-- Product and technology leadership,
+- Product and technology leadership

-- Service and support leadership,
+- Service and support leadership

-- Quality, including a supplier's commitment to and a history of compliance with applicable laws, rules and regulations,
+- Quality

-- Delivery and lead-time performance,
+- Delivery and lead-time performance

-- Total cost performance.
+- Total cost performance

-Where competitive bidding is required, we evaluate all proposals fairly, and all information obtained from suppliers is treated by Waste Management as highly confidential.
+Where competitive bidding is required, we evaluate all proposals fairly.

 Contract Negotiation

 During contract negotiations with a supplier or potential supplier, we are fair and reasonable.
 We follow all applicable laws and regulations and uphold good business practices.